qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   is set.
 It provides direct access to the parent feature's form which in turn embeds the list and form of its children.
 The number of entries in the widget can be limited for efficiency, and if limit is not set, all entries will be loaded.
+  The field defined in the display expression is used as representable value in classification renderers.
 * **Text Edit** (default): This opens a text edit field that allows simple text or multiple lines to be used.
 If you choose multiple lines you can also choose html content.